-This very simple interpretation problem requires an enormous amount of knowledge: Of airplanes, pilots, and their relationships, of the visual appearance of airplanes and how modifications of that appearance might be interpreted (i.e., a crashed airplane), and of conventions for depicting people and their states.
-The ability to combine visual and conceptual understanding in a compositional way to decode complex sketches is, we believe, a major challenge for computational models of sketching.
+This seemingly simple interpretation problem requires an enormous amount of knowledge: Of airplanes, pilots, and their relationships, of the visual appearance of airplanes and how modifications of that appearance might be interpreted (i.e., a crashed airplane), and of conventions for depicting people and their states.
+The ability to combine visual and conceptual understanding in a compositional way to decode everyday sketches is, we believe, a major challenge for computational models of sketching.

-User-extensible visual symbologies: As more open domains are attempted, restricting users to a predefined vocabulary of visual symbols will be infeasible.
+User-extensible visual symbologies: As less restrictive domains are attempted, confining users to a predefined vocabulary of visual symbols will be infeasible.
 Asking a user to provide dozens to hundreds of samples to train a statistical recognition system in order to add a new glyph, for instance, is quite unnatural.
-When a new glyph is introduced in human-to-human sketching, the introducer may have to linguistically mark its occurrence for a while when first used, but over time the other participants learn to recognize it.
+Some systems add a mode that enables users to describe the specific pattern of strokes they will use to draw a new symbol (cf. [16]), but this method does not scale to complex glyphs (because there are too many ways to draw them), and does not provide a method for tying the new glyph to representations in a knowledge base.
+When a new glyph is introduced in human-tohuman sketching, the introducer may have to linguistically mark its occurrence for a while when first used, but over time the other participants learn to recognize it.
+The ability to engage in a mixedinitiative dialogue seems essential for specifying the conceptual meaning of new symbols.
 Being able to interactively specify the domain semantics of a new glyph, and have the software start picking up how to recognize it through normal interactions, will be an important benchmark since it will enable the bootstrapping of sketching systems.

 Visual analogies: Being able to compare sketches is an important aspect of comparing what the sketches are about (e.g., comparing engineering designs or comparing COAs).
 Shared history provides an important form of common ground, so the ability to recognize when aspects of the current sketch have been seen before will enable software participants to take on more of a community memory role.
-Currently there are domain-specific systems that do sketchbased retrieval [8,14], but these only operate in narrow domains.
-Some progress has been made on using similarity in visual encoding, particularly to detect symmetry and regularity in line drawings[9], but using these and other analogical encoding techniques in visual understanding is currently an area of active research.
+Currently there are domain-specific systems that do sketch-based retrieval [9,17], but these only operate in narrow domains.
+Some progress has been made on using similarity in visual encoding, particularly to detect symmetry and regularity in line drawings [11], but using these and other analogical encoding techniques in visual understanding is currently an area of active research.